GET A QUOTE

 You can take control of your next trip, whether itâ€™s across the state or across town, by following these simple rules:

 1. Pay attention.
 Do you know how many drivers around the country are using cell phones or other electronic devices right now?
 If itâ€™s daytime, the answer is approximately 660,000, the National Highway Traffic Safety Administration says.
-Anything that takes your eyes off the road or distracts you increases your risk of a crash.
+Anything that takes your eyes off the road or distracts you increase your risk of a crash.
 Hereâ€™s another reason to avoid distractions: If youâ€™re completely alert, you have a better chance of steering clear of that guy who is shaving on his way to work.

 2. Stay sober.
 One bad decision can change lives forever, and driving under the influence is an extraordinarily bad decision.
 Nearly 15,000 died in 2012 in crashes involving impaired drivers, according to the National Safety Council (NSC).
 So get a designated driver â€” or better yet, be a designated driver.
 Best of all, have the party at your house and let everyone sleep over.